rufuspollock-okfn/cop21/about/index.md

 ## Who is Doing This?

-This effort is led by <a href="https://discuss.okfn.org/users/rufuspollock">Rufus Pollock</a> of <a href="http://okfnlabs.org/">Open Knowledge Labs</a> in collaboration with Tommaso Venturini of the <a href="http://www.medialab.sciences-po.fr/">médialab at Sciences Po</a>.
-It uses material from the <a href="http://www.iisd.ca/enb/">ENB from IISD</a> and has benefited from the efforst of multiple contributors.
+This effort is led by <a href="https://discuss.okfn.org/users/rufuspollock">Rufus Pollock</a> of <a href="http://okfnlabs.org/">Open Knowledge Labs</a> in collaboration with <a href="tommasoventurini.it">Tommaso Venturini</a> of the <a href="http://www.medialab.sciences-po.fr/">médialab at Sciences Po</a>.
+It uses material from the <a href="http://www.iisd.ca/enb/">ENB from IISD</a> and has benefited from the efforts of multiple contributors including:

+* Snezana Latas
+* Verena Flues

 Open Knowledge is an international non-profit dedicated to opening up important, public interest, information and seeing it used to create insight and change.